 If you want to have the room full of like-minded customers of yours as part of your product creation process, I instead recommend the format of Co-Creation Sessions.

 Personas are a great way to figure out my user’s needs

 While personas are already quite an improvement for user-centered products, I still think they have a huge flaw: They focus on the wrong things and distract you!

 Building upon what the smart guys behind Inside Intercom have written about why Job Stories beat the format of User Stories, I want to apply to the personas framework.
 Conducting the cornerstones of a ‘traditional’ persona (age, hobbies, family status, hopes & dreams) takes way too much time (or is purely based on imaginative stereotypes) and doesn’t give you any solid entry points for figuring out around which problem your product should solve.

 Instead, you start chasing constructed touch points in a user journey far off a users core problem (you’re able to solve).
-Instead, you should almost entirely focus on the context, and the central problem which will inevitably lead to a certain ‘job‘ people hire a product/workflow for.
+Alternatively, you should almost entirely focus on the context, and the central issue which will inevitably lead to a sure ‘job‘ people hire a product/workflow for.
 After figuring those two things out, the demographic data of your target group becomes highly irrelevant.

 We’ll just ask them what they want and how much they’re willing to pay for it

 But to get there, you have to solely focus on problems and not possible solutions, when talking to users before even drawing a first wire frame.
-Don’t ask them what they want (even if it itches you to shout this question at them after they’ve neglected 6 of your fancy prototypes) and rather focus on what makes them happy or grumpy.
+Don’t ask them what they want (also if it itches you to shout this question at them after they’ve neglected 6 of your fancy prototypes) and instead focus on what makes them happy or grumpy.

 Which misconceptions about user testing are you giving you a hard time to get out of people’s heads?
 Check out this great article at Inside Intercom when you’re looking for more mistakes.